| DRCOG Page | The Stockport DRCOG Package | Choosing a Course |

 You can get it from the College Bookshop for £26.

-It would help to read your favourite undergraduate textbook in obstetrics and gynaecology.
+Some like to to read their favourite undergraduate textbook in obstetrics and gynaecology.

-But you might be better off working through more of the dedicated DRCOG books.
+But you might be better off working through one or more of the dedicated DRCOG books.

-"Obstetrics Illustrated" and "Gynaecology Illustrated" are popular, if a bit dated, and adequate for the basics of the syllabus.
+"Obstetrics Illustrated" and "Gynaecology Illustrated" are popular and adequate for the basics of the syllabus.

 You can delve into the specialist postgraduate textbooks such as:

-Luesley & Baker's "Obstetrics & Gynaecology" - popular with MRCOG students,
+Lueslye & Baker's "Obstetrics and Gynaecology An Evidence-based Text"- popular with MRCOG students,

 Dewhurst's "Postgraduate O&G" - used to be the standard MRCOG textbook and a new edition was published in 2007,